My Italian heritage and zest for passion and romance create the perfect storm to write about my love of red wine and all

 - It has the slightest touch of sweetness.

-I love the rich color, texture, and aroma and how there are so many varieties to choose from.
+I love the rich color, texture, and aroma and how there are so many varieties from which to choose.
 For me, it decreases anxiety, helps me relax, let go of inhibitions, and feel more confident with a date or in a crowd.

 Red wine is a "full-bodied" drink that even sounds sexy, describing its weight and texture.
 Reds have a rich, lingering flavor and aroma, and it doesn't hurt that it represents the "color of love" to put you in the mood quickly.

 Being relaxed and happy with yourself is sexy, and red wine does just that.
 It relaxes facial muscles, dilates pupils, and flushes the face as if blushing—and how cute is a little blushing?

 Why does this happen?
 It's pretty simple.
 Research suggests the compounds in red wine increase blood flow in the body, which then enhances levels of sexual desire in both men and women.
 So, what are these compounds, and how does science believe they work?
 Keep reading to find out!

 Red Wine May Be Good for Your Health

 Please don't run away because I shifted to healthy talk.
 I think we can agree that good health is sexy in its own right, so it makes sense we also understand how red wine brings the two together.
 Healthy wine benefits and sexy wine benefits go hand-in-hand.

-In centuries past, wine was used to treat various health conditions.
+In centuries past, people used wine to treat various health conditions.
 In recent years, science has indicated this practice could be authentic for prevention when moderately consumed (one drink for women and two for men).

-Resveratrol is a substance in certain plants that fights off bacteria, fungi, and other microbial attackers, and helps the plant withstand drought or lack of nutrients.
+Resveratrol is a substance in certain plants that fights off bacteria, fungi, and other microbial attackers and helps the plant withstand drought or lack of nutrients.
 Resveratrol is the crucial player in red wine that contributes to the many health and sexual benefits.
 You can find resveratrol in red and purple grapes, blueberries, cranberries, mulberries, lingonberries, peanuts, and pistachios.